6 Epic Team Photography Ideas to Inspire Your Next Shoot

 This idea works great for dance teams, sketch-comedy troupes, and other physically active teams.
 You can stage poses that you wouldn’t be able to capture in a single image.
 With the proper editing, viewers won’t even know which parts of the photo were shot separately.

-For this approach, you’ll want to shoot the photos against a white backdrop or green screen, so they’re easy to blend together later.
+For this approach, you’ll want to shoot the photos against a white backdrop or green screen, so they’re easy to blend later.
 Just look for a Peerspace location that has an on-site photo studio or performance space where you can make the magic happen.
+For Atlanta-based teams, this downtown film and photography production studio is ideal for team photos that you plan on editing afterward.
+Its 18′ x 12′ wall-mounted cyc wall has white and green screen capabilities, making it perfect for working some editing magic down the road.

 stylish rooftop venue